-New candidate requirement: SB 409 would require the Secretary of State's procedures for candidate statements to require that the statement be physically written by the candidate in a place designated by the SOS.
+New candidate requirement: SB 409 would require the Secretary of State's procedures for candidate statements to require, subject to the Americans with Disabilities Act of 1990, that the statement be physically written by the candidate without reference to any outside materials in a place designated by the SOS.
 The bill would make a similar change in the Elections Code for county elections offices.